MaksimZinovev/peter-pal/project_artefacts/000_requirements/010_project_details.md

 Here is a project description for a Chrome extension for Quick Fieldsing on web pages:

-The project is a powerful Chrome extension that enables effortless, user-friendly, keyboard-focused search on web pages, allowing quick search of elements by text and highlighting them for improved visibility.
+The project is a powerful Chrome extension command palette that enables effortless, user-friendly, keyboard-focused search on web pages, allowing quick search of elements by text and highlighting them for improved visibility.
+Command palette is a central element of the extension.
 The extension aims to streamline navigation and enhance productivity for users interacting with content-heavy web pages.

 Features:
 1. Command Palette Interface: An intuitive keyboard-driven interface using a command palette for efficient text-based searches.